-- In hemodialysis, an artificial kidney (hemodialyzer) is used to remove waste and extra chemicals and fluid from the blood.
+- Hemodialysis uses an artificial kidney (hemodialyzer) to remove waste and extra chemicals and fluid from the blood.
 This process begins with minor surgery to the arm or leg, as the surgeon will need access to the blood vessels.
 Hemodialysis treatments are typically done three times a week and last about four hours.

 - Peritoneal dialysis is a treatment that cleans the blood inside the body by using the lining of the abdomen, (called the peritoneum) and a cleaning solution called dialysate.
 There are several types of peritoneal dialysis, but two of the most common are: